 The most important factor we use to calculate possible settlement amounts is the type of damage you suffer in the accident.
 Some types of damages are more calculable than others.
 Here we outline the different possible damages and how they affect settlement amounts.

 The total cost of the medical bills you have will dramatically affect the average settlement for your motorcycle accident.
 Your medical bills can be a very accurate predictor for your final settlement amount because they are tangible and difficult to dispute.

 There is a clear set value to any medical bill, so we have no trouble factoring medical bills into a predicted settlement amount.
 Furthermore, medical bills are difficult to dispute.
-Put simply, the more expensive your medical bills are, the higher your settlement amount is.
+Put simply, the more expensive your medical bills are, the higher your motorcycle injury settlement amount is.